Sajeed25/Sajeed25/README.md

 - 👋 Hi, I’m @Sajeed25
 - 👀 I’m interested in building solutions
-- 🌱 I’m currently learning AIML
+- 🌱 I’m currently working on AIML
 - 💞️ I’m looking to collaborate on OpenCV & NLP
 - 📫 Reach me on sajeed@robokalam.com or https://wa.me/919949279869